socialalgorithms/socialalgorithms.github.io/assignment2_bluesky.markdown

 2. For each non-followed senator, compute the recommendation score (number of followed senators who follow them)
 3. Report the **top 3 recommendations** with their scores

 If a senator already follows all other senators, note this in your output.
+If a senator follows no other senators, note this in your output.

 #### Output